BIDS/repro-case-studies/case-studies/benmarwick.md

 - We have a high degree of confidence that our results are correct.
 We can rerun the analyses repeatedly in an isolated and well-defined environment and get the same result each time.

-- Our data and methods are available for reuse and application to new projects and contexts by us, and by other people.
+- Our data and methods are available for reuse and application to new projects and contexts by us, and by other researchers and students.
 This saves time for us in the future, and has the potential to increase the impact of our work.

 - The uniqueness of our workflow is a double-edged sword because it attracts attention to our project because of its exoticness, but because it's so unfamiliar few people can engage with it or use it in the ways we're hoping.